nicholascar/gswa-supermodel/docs/index.md

 ## Status

-### November 2022
+### February 2022

-This Supermodel is at an early stage of development.
-Currently, as of November 2022, the following elements have been established:
+This Supermodel is for demonstration of Supermodel concepts only.

+Currently, as of February 2023, the following elements have been established:

 * [Vocabularies](vocabularies.md)
 * some aspects of the [Backbone Model](backbone.md), and the